The story of a man who becomes two opposed musical personalities to fool the world

 “I can't believe you actually did it Dan, you're a flippin star mate.
 Just remember your old pal when you get your first billion quid, okay”

-It was Michael, his friend.
+It was Lenny, his friend.
 Daniel had completely forgotten that he had accompanied him on this venture and had been in the audience.
 Daniel turned to greet him.
-There smiling madly at him was that old familiar round face and curly locks.
+There, smiling madly at him was that old familiar round face and curly locks.

 “But why did you only sing one?
 He asked, “Weren't you asked to sing two songs?
 You could have knocked em bandy, man!”